everscale-org/docs/src/spec/10-abi.md

 If a user does not want to sign a message, bit `0` should be placed to the root cell start and signature omitted.

-The message body signature is generated from the *representation hash* of the bag of cells following the signature prepended with src address.
+The message body signature is generated from the *representation hash* of the bag of cells following the signature prepended with the source address.

 ## Signing Algorithm

-1. ABI serialization generates bag of cells containing header parameters, function ID and function parameters.
+1. ABI serialization generates a bag of cells containing header parameters, function ID, and function parameters.
-   591 free bits are reserved in the root cell for destination address ([the maximum size of address](#address)).
+   591 free bits are reserved in the root cell for the destination address ([the maximum size of address](#address)).
 2. The root cell data is prepended with actual destination address data without padding to maximum size.
 3. *Representation hash* of the bag is signed using the *Ed25519* algorithm.
 4. Address data is removed from the root cell and replaced with bit `1` followed by 512 bits of the signature.

 :::note
-This functionality is added since `ABI v2.3` and supported staring with [0.64.0](https://github.com/tonlabs/TON-Solidity-Compiler/blob/master/Changelog_TON.md#0640-2022-08-18) version of the Solidity compiler.
+This functionality has been added since `ABI v2.3` and supported starting with [0.64.0](https://github.com/tonlabs/TON-Solidity-Compiler/blob/master/Changelog.md#0640-2022-08-18) version of the Solidity compiler.
 :::

 ## Function Signature (Function ID)